Microsoft New Mac Os

 We may earn a commission for purchases using our links.
 Learn more.

-The HybridDrive is a USB-C dock with an SSD built in
+For all your USB-C needsThe HybridDrive is a USB-C dock with an SSD built in

 You need more ports, right?
 And you probably need more storage, right?
 What you really need is the HybridDrive.

-This topic describes how to install, configure, update, and use Microsoft Defender ATP for Mac.
+-->This topic describes how to install, configure, update, and use Microsoft Defender ATP for Mac.

 Caution